Poseidon (film)

 Poseidon is a 2006 American action disaster film directed and co-produced by Wolfgang Petersen.
-It is the third film adaptation of Paul Gallico's 1969 novel The Poseidon Adventure, and a loose remake of the 1972 film.
+It is the third film adaptation of Paul Gallico's 1969 novel The Poseidon Adventure.
 It stars Kurt Russell, Josh Lucas, and Richard Dreyfuss, with Emmy Rossum, Jacinda Barrett, Mike Vogel, Mía Maestro, Jimmy Bennett, and Andre Braugher in supporting roles.
+The plot centers on the desperate passengers finding a way to escape the titular cruise ship after it was struck by a rogue wave.

-It was produced by Virtual Studios and distributed by Warner Bros.
+The film was produced by Virtual Studios and distributed by Warner Bros.
 Pictures.
 It had a simultaneous release in IMAX format.
 It was released on May 12, 2006, and it was criticized for its lackluster script but was praised for its visuals and was nominated at the 79th Academy Awards for Best Visual Effects.
-It grossed $181.7 million worldwide on a budget of $160 million; however, after the costs of promotion and distribution, Warner Bros. lost $70–80 million on the film, making it a box-office bomb as a result.
+It grossed $181 million worldwide on a budget of $160 million; however, after the costs of promotion and distribution, Warner Bros. lost $70–80 million on the film, making it a box-office bomb as a result.

 Plot

-The RMS Poseidon, a British luxury cruise ship, is making a transatlantic crossing.
+The Poseidon, a luxury cruise ship, is making a transatlantic crossing from London.
 Former New York City Mayor and firefighter Robert Ramsey is traveling with his daughter Jennifer and her boyfriend Christian Sanders to New York, soon to be engaged.
-Also on board are former Navy submariner-turned-professional gambler Dylan Jones, architect Richard Nelson, Maggie James with her son Conor, stowaway Elena Morales, her boyfriend and waiter Marco Valentine, singer Gloria, and Captain Michael Bradford.
+Also on board are former Navy submariner-turned-professional gambler Dylan Johns, architect Richard Nelson, Maggie James with her son Conor, stowaway Elena Morales, her boyfriend and waiter Marco Valentine, singer Gloria, and Captain Michael Bradford.

-As the passengers are celebrating a New Year's Eve party, officers on the bridge see a huge rogue wave heading towards the ship.
-To survive the wave, they try to steer the ship to starboard to take the wave bow-first, but she does not turn fast enough.
-The wave swamps and capsizes the ship, killing the bridge officers along with most passengers and crew.
+As most of the passengers are in the ballroom celebrating a New Year's Eve party, officers on the bridge see a huge rogue wave heading towards the ship.
+To survive the wave, they try to steer the ship to starboard to take the wave head-on, but she does not turn fast enough.
+The wave swamps and flips the ship completely upside-down, killing the bridge officers along with many passengers and crew.
+In the ballroom, Robert and some officers rescue Connor on a piano bolted to what is now the ceiling.
+In the nightclub, Jennifer finds Christian pinned under some fallen lighting equipment and convinces Elena to help them.
+They, along with gambler "Lucky" Larry, are the only ones to avoid being electrocuted when broken wires electrify the water from the activated sprinkler system.
 In the ballroom, a badly injured Captain Bradford attempts to restore order and assures the surviving passengers that emergency beacons were launched and rescue is on the way within several hours, persuading them to stay put.
-Unconvinced, Dylan leads Conor, Maggie, Robert, Richard, and Valentine towards the bow, where he believes they will have the best chance of escaping the capsized liner.
+Unconvinced, Dylan believes that the only way out is through the bow thrusters, which are now above water.
+He reluctantly allows Maggie, Connor, Richard, and Robert to come with him, with Valentine guiding them.